JonathanReeve/jonreeve.com/content/posts/2017-06-07-henry-james-sentence.md

 ![Figure 7: A visualization of a dependency parsing of an example sentence.](/images/james-sentence/fox.png)
-<p class="caption">Figure 7: A visualization of a dependency parsing of an example sentence.</p>

 In addition to sentence balance, which measures the depth of each first-level branch by counting their total descendants, we might also employ a breadth-first approach to the numerical representation of sentence trees, one that quantifies the number of branches at each level of depth.
 Figure 7 shows an example sentence, “the quick brown fox jumped over the lazy dogs,” parsed with SpaCy.
 A breadth-first quantification of this sentence would return the vector \[1, 2, 4, 2\], since there is one word at the root (“jumped”), two at the first level (“fox” and “over”), four at the second, and two at the last.
 When we average these vectors for every sentence in a novel, we can represent the average sentence structure of a novel.